iGentAI/ferrous/docs/RC_REFCELL_IMPLEMENTATION_GUIDE.md

 ## Conclusion

-The migration to Rc<RefCell> resolves fundamental issues in the current RefCellVM implementation, particularly around closures and upvalues.
+The migration to Rc<RefCell> resolves fundamental issues in the current RC RefCell VM implementation, particularly around closures and upvalues.
 While it requires significant code changes, it provides a more robust and Lua-semantics-compatible architecture that will resolve all current runtime panics and borrow checker issues.

 The key to success is a methodical, phased approach with comprehensive testing at each stage.
 Once complete, this architecture will provide a solid foundation for implementing the remaining Lua features and passing all tests.